moonseer/connections-plus/README.md

 ### Current Features
 - **Flexible Card Placement**: Move cards anywhere on the screen to visually organize your thoughts
 - **Color Coding**: Make guesses about card categories by color-coding them without submitting
+  - Visual indicators show group progress with card counts
+  - Pulsing animation highlights the active color tool
+  - Visual feedback when a color group is complete (4 cards)
-- **Drawing Tools**: Add notes and annotations directly on the screen
+- **Drawing Tools**: Add notes and annotations directly on the screen with toggle functionality
-- **Game Submission**: Submit your final answers when ready.
-And select the order.
+- **Game Submission**: Submit your final answers when ready and select the order
 - **Game Library**: Pick from a collection of historic games to play
+  - Search functionality to filter games by date or ID
+  - Browse through a comprehensive archive of past games
+  - Loading states and error handling for smooth user experience
 - **Real Game Data**: Connected to a GitHub repository with actual NYT Connections game data
+- **AI Hints**: Get hints of varying difficulty when you're stuck:
+  - Beginner: General guidance about possible connections
+  - Intermediate: Specific clues about one category
+  - Expert: Minimal nudges to preserve the challenge
+- **Mobile Responsive**: Optimized layout for mobile devices
+- **Visual Feedback**: Status messages, animations, and tooltips enhance the user experience

 ### Upcoming Features
-- **AI Assistance**: Get hints of varying difficulty when you're stuck
-  - Beginner hints: General guidance about possible connections
-  - Intermediate hints: Specific clues about one category
-  - Expert hints: Minimal nudges to preserve the challenge
 - **Save Progress**: Save your game state to continue later
 - **Custom Games**: Create and share your own Connections puzzles
 - **Statistics**: Track your performance over time
+- **Enhanced Animations**: Improved UI with additional animations and transitions
+- **User Accounts**: Personal profiles with progress tracking

 ## How to Play